sandeepstpi246/fabzero/readme.md

 Training of Day-1 ends............
 =======

-# FAB LAB TRAINING - DAY-2 - 19/03/2019 #
+FAB LAB TRAINING - DAY-2 - 19/03/2019
-# Setting up PCs for uploading the changes in the Repository on Web #
+Setting up PCs for uploading the changes in the Repository on Web

+Uploading of Images

+CNC Machine

 ![cncmachine](shopbot.jpg)